Her (2013 film): Soundtrack

 The score for the film was credited to Arcade Fire, with additional music by Owen Pallett.
 Arcade Fire's Will Butler and Pallett were the major contributors.
 At the 86th Academy Awards, the score was nominated for Best Original Score.
 In addition to the score, Arcade Fire also wrote the song "Supersymmetry" for the film, which also appears on their album Reflektor.
-The melody for the song from the same album, called "Porno", can also be heard during the soundtrack.
+The melody for "Porno", another song from the same album, can also be heard during the soundtrack.
 Yeah Yeah Yeahs frontwoman Karen O recorded the song "The Moon Song", a duet with Vampire Weekend frontman Ezra Koenig, which was nominated for an Academy Award for Best Original Song.

-Initially, the soundtrack had not been released on digital or physical form.
+Initially, the soundtrack had not been released in digital or physical form.
 A 13-track score was made available for streaming online in January 2014, before being taken down.
-During an "Ask Me Anything" (AMA) on Reddit on June 17, 2016, Will Butler mentioned the possibility of a future vinyl release.
+During a Reddit AMA on June 17, 2016, Will Butler mentioned the possibility of a future vinyl release.
 Finally, on February 10, 2021, Arcade Fire announced that the score would be available for the first time digitally, on white-colored vinyl, and on cassette on March 19, 2021.

 Release

 Her had its world premiere as the closing film at the 2013 New York Film Festival on October 12, 2013.
 The following day, it was screened at the Hamptons International Film Festival.
 It was also in competition during the 8th Rome International Film Festival, where Johansson won Best Actress.
 The film was set to have a limited release in North America on November 20, 2013, through Warner Bros.
 Pictures.
 It was later pushed back to a limited December 18, 2013 release, with a January 10, 2014 wide release in order to accommodate an awards campaign.

-Her was released by Warner Home Video on Blu-ray Disc and DVD on March 4, 2014.
+Her was released by Warner Home Video on Blu-ray Disc and DVD on May 13, 2014.
 The Blu-ray release includes three behind-the-scenes featurettes, while the DVD release contains one featurette.
 The film made $2.7 million in DVD sales and $2.2 million in Blu-ray Disc sales, for a total of $4.9 million in home media sales.